What Is the Virginia Housing Market Forecast for 2026?

 If employment weakens or uncertainty rises:

-- Price cuts and concessions become more common
+- Price cuts, credits, and seller concessions become more common to attract serious buyers.

-What it means: Buyers and investors get more negotiating power, while sellers may prioritize certainty and speed over maximum price.
+What it means: Buyers and investors gain more leverage.
+Sellers may need to adjust pricing, offer flexibility, or consider cash buyers to avoid long market times and ongoing costs. negotiating power, while sellers may prioritize certainty and speed over maximum price.

 Virginia Housing Market 2026: The Bottom Line